NeelBhatt/Docs-1/aspnet/aspnetcore/security/authentication/accconfirm.md

   ## Create a New ASP.NET Core Project

+> [!NOTE]
-Note: The tutorial requires Visual Studio 2015 updated 2 and ASP.NET Core RC2 or higher.
+> The tutorial requires Visual Studio 2015 updated 2 and ASP.NET Core RC2 or higher.

 * In Visual Studio, create a New Project (from the Start Page, or via **File > New > Project**)